paultibe/computers-galore/README.md

 Developed in collaboration with Junsu An and John Do.

-### Backend
-- FastAPI (Python)
-- MySQL
-  - SQL queries implemented
+SQL queries implemented
   - Insert
   - Delete
   - Update
   - Selection
   - Projection
   - Join
   - Aggregation w/ Group By
   - Aggregation w/ Having
   - Nested aggregation w/ Group By
   - Division

-### Frontend
-- React
-- TypeScript
-- Material UI